ericiortega/xai_final_project/README.md

 pip install -r requirements.txt --force-reinstall
 ```

+### Plotly errors in “Top Drivers”
+If SHAP returns no meaningful token variation for a very short input, the bar chart may be skipped automatically.
+Try a longer sentence.

 ### Large CSVs
 Batch mode limits rows for speed and safety.
 Use the slider to increase/decrease max rows analyzed.